FDio/csit/resources/job_specs/report_iterative/3n-snr/vpp-mrr-00.md

 2c AND imix AND mrr AND e822cq AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
 3c AND imix AND mrr AND e822cq AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
 4c AND imix AND mrr AND e822cq AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+1c AND 1518b AND mrr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+2c AND 1518b AND mrr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+4c AND 1518b AND mrr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
 ## ./ip4
 ### intel-e822cq
 #### dpdk-vfio-pci